alephium/docs/docs/5min-overview.md

 Not moderated, endorsed or managed by Alephium
 :::

-You will find the complete list of internationalized channel [here](/misc/Internationalization-and-Localization)
+You will find the complete list of international communities [here](https://alephium.org/communities/).

 ### Youtube